-The sequence is shown as Figure 24 and Figure 25.
+The sequence is shown as Figure 23,24.

 The RES instruction is ended by CS# goes high after the ID been read out at least once.
 The ID outputs repeatedly if continuously send the additional clock cycles on SCLK while CS# is at low.
 If the device was not previously in Deep Power-down mode, the device transition to standby mode is immediate.
 If the device was previously in Deep Power-down mode, there's a delay of tRES2 to transit to standby mode, and CS# must remain to high at least tRES2(max).
-Once in the standby mode, the device waits to be selected, so it can be received, be decoded, and be executed instruction.
+Once in the standby mode, the device waits to be selected, so it can be receive, decode, and execute instruction.